DOWNLOAD A COPY OF THE RULES HERE: https://25andoldersports.com/league-rules

 - If a base runner advances in front of another runner or touches the runner in front of them, they will be called out.

 - If the kicker touches a pitched ball with her hands.

 - A mercy rule is applied when a team is ahead by 20 runs after 3 innings 3 FULL innings have been played, the game is over.
 And if the winning team has the last kick they are not allowed to kick.

-- League standings will be posted each week along with scores.
-Standings will be arranged according to wins/losses first, then points for, then points against, and head2head.
+- League standings will be posted each week along with Standings will be arranged according to wins/losses first, then points against, then points for, and head2head.

 - League standing tiebreakers will be decided by head2head first, then points against, and lastly points for.